GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.29.04

+Updated `gam delete chromepolicy chrome.users.apps.InstallType ou <OrgUnitItem> appid <AppID>` to allow deleting an app, i.e., explicitly remove it from management. `<OrgUnitItem>` must specify where it was added for management.

 ### 7.29.03

 Remove debugging message from `gam <UserTypeEntity> move drivefile <DriveFileEntity>`.